Klaus Töpfer: Later career

 In 2009 Töpfer was appointed founding director of the Institute for Advanced Sustainability Studies (IASS) which performs research between climate problems and sustainable economics.
 This institute is located at Potsdam, Germany.
-The institutes funding is provided by the federal government of Germany Federal Ministry of Education and Research (Germany).
+The institute's funding is provided by the federal government of Germany Federal Ministry of Education and Research (Germany).

 Töpfer was rumored as a possible successor to the German presidency after Christian Wulff's resignation.
 He later served as co-chairman of the Federal Government’s Ethics Commission on a Safe Energy Supply.

-Since 2013 Töpfer has been heading the project "DEMOENERGY – The Transformation of the Energy System as the Engine for Democratic Innovations" together with Claus Leggewie and Patrizia Nanz (both Institute for Advanced Study in the Humanities Essen, Germany).
+From 2013 Töpfer headed the project "DEMOENERGY – The Transformation of the Energy System as the Engine for Democratic Innovations" together with Claus Leggewie and Patrizia Nanz (both Institute for Advanced Study in the Humanities Essen, Germany).
 In 2016, the United Nations Economic and Social Council (ECOSOC) appointed Töpfer as co-chairman (alongside Juan Somavia) of an Independent Team of Advisors on positioning the UN development system for the Sustainable Development Goals.

-In 2018, Energy Community appointed Töpfer to serve as mediator in an energy dispute between Kosovo and Serbia.
+In 2018, Energy Community appointed Töpfer to serve as a mediator in an energy dispute between Kosovo and Serbia.